PotassiumIon/facebook_scraper/README.md

 Scroll down until you have all the wanted posts loaded onto the page

-*tip* its faster to click and hold near the bottom of the scrollbar to continuously scroll
+***LIFE HACK: You can automatically scroll by clicking and holding the left mouse button near the bottom of the scroll bar, and while holding the left mouse button click the right mouse button.
+As long as you don't interact with the broswer, it should continue to scroll.***

 Right click the page and click inspect